jonvanhof/seis631-final/README.md

     ## F-statistic: 5.298 on 1 and 102 DF,  p-value: 0.02339

-Both sets exhibit an improvement in correlation to a team’s overall performance and in 1-Run games, but even with the improvement roughly doubling, the correlation is still extremely weak.
+Both sets exhibit an improvement in correlation to a team’s overall performance and in 1-Run games, but even with the improvement of R-Squared values roughly doubling, the correlation is still extremely weak.

 Does this change when we look at those teams with Good average FIP?